Donald Trump, Vladimir Putin Spoke 2 Days Before China Revealed Coronavirus Cases, Topic Of Call Still Unclear

-China announced on December 31, 2019, that it had detected an outbreak of a new, and deadly respiratory disease, focused in the city of Wuhan.
-Chinese authorities reported the outbreak to the World Health Organization, but at the time, they did not identify that the cause was a novel coronavirus.
-Two days later, while on the golf course in Florida, Donald Trump received a phone call from Russian President Vladimir Putin.
+China announced on December 31, 2019, that it had detected an outbreak of a new, and deadly respiratory disease focused in the city of Wuhan.
+Although Chinese authorities reported the outbreak to the World Health Organization, they did not identify that the cause was a novel coronavirus.
+Two days prior, while on the golf course in Florida, Donald Trump received a phone call from Russian President Vladimir Putin.

 The White House did not release any information about that phone call, nor even initially acknowledge that it had happened, but the Kremlin did post a “readout,” saying only that Putin had thanked Trump for United States assistance with a terrorism case, and that the two “discussed a range of issues of mutual interest.”